 - Filled icons are essentially silhouettes of known and recognizable objects.
 Similar to line icons, the mind of the viewer fills in the missing details.
 Unlike like icons, filled icons are more conspicuous.

 - Hand-drawn icons may be created on the computer, but they purposely appear as though they were illustrated by hand.
-The lack of straight lines and 90º angles provides a casual look that conveys a novel or playful message.
+The lack of straight lines and 90º angles provides a casual look that conveys an informal or playful vibe.

 - Detailed icons are the most realistic of this visual format.
 They are small illustrations that provide more detail than the icon styles with more color, gradients, shading, lines or shadows.
 They can be hand-drawn or created with illustration software.